ioped/adaptive-lab-fedt/README.md

 ------------
 ### Serving

-You can run this as a simple server.
+You can run this as a simple server or just as a file.
 Run the following command in the root directory of the project.

     python -m SimpleHTTPServer